 Fallacy Of Fairness

 Life isn't fair; we've heard this time and time again.
-However, lamenting about how you are being treated unfairly and there is a vast conspiracy against you is also an exaggeration.
+However, lamenting about how you are being treated unfairly and that there is a vast conspiracy against you is also an exaggeration.
+This kind of thinking can also be a detriment to your emotional health.
 Balance in life can happen, and it’s important to recognize that.

 It's important to take responsibility and be accountable for your actions.
 If you feel a certain way, it isn't because of someone else.
 They could have said something that hurt your feelings, but they didn't "make you feel that way."
 It's not productive to tell someone "You made me feel bad."
 What's more productive is to say, "I feel hurt when you say ___."
 Use your I-statements and you will avoid this distortion.